parsa-epfl/qflex/pages/download.md

 $ taskset 0x2 memcached -t 1 -m 1024 -n 550
 ```

 Now you must start the client.
 Since the client and server have to run concurrently, start another terminal.
-The Memcached client must perform several tasks: create the expanded dataset, warmup the server, and tune and run the benchmark.
-The provided unscaled dataset `twitter_data/twitter_dataset_unscaled` is around 300MB.
-We will scale the dataset by a factor of 3, to generate a dataset of around 1GB, with the following command:
+The Memcached client must perform several tasks: generate the dataset, warmup the server, and tune and run the benchmark.
+The provided dataset `twitter_data/twitter_dataset_unscaled` is around 300MB.
+We will scale the dataset by a factor of 3 to generate a dataset of around 1GB, with the following command:

 ```bash
 $ cd /home/cloudsuite/memcached/memcached-client